tmtsoftware/icd/README.md

 -------------

 The generated APIs and ICDs contain infomation about FITS keywords that are based on event parameters.
-The information is stored in a JSON file in the [DMS-Model-Files](https://github.com/tmt-icd/DMS-Model-Files/tree/master/FITS-Keywords)
-GitHub repo.
-Once DMS is published, the file should be automatically loaded by the icdwebserver or icd-git commands.
+The information is stored in two files under [DMS-Model-Files](https://github.com/tmt-icd/DMS-Model-Files/tree/master/FITS-Dictionary) on GitHub.
+Once DMS is published, the file should be automatically loaded by the `icdwebserver` or `icd-git --ingest` commands.
-Until then, the keywords can be manually loaded into the icd database once by running
+Until then, the FITS keywords and `tags` can be manually loaded into the icd database once by running (from this directory):

 ```
-icd-fits -i examples/3.0/FITS-Dictionary.json.
+icd-fits -i examples/3.0/FITS-Dictionary.json --ingestTags examples/3.0/FITS-Tags.conf
 ```

 Known Issues